Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Experiments

-When $\lambda \in \mathbb{R}$ in general, we can't express the hypothesis function explicitly, but the hypothesis space also necessarily contains functions of the tensor-decomposed structure $\{p_1(x) p_2(t)\}$.
+When $\lambda \in \mathbb{R}$ in general, we cannot express the hypothesis function explicitly, but the hypothesis space also necessarily contains functions of the tensor-decomposed structure $\{p_1(x) p_2(t)\}$.
 Although the added entangling layer enlarges the hypothesis space of the QPINN beyond tensor-decomposed polynomials, the part of the circuit preceding this layer still follows the tensor-decomposed structure.
-In fact, the actual analytical solution of this HJB PDE is $v(t, x)=\exp (-k(T-t)) \frac{x^\gamma}{\gamma}$, which is also a product of two univariate functions, and is similar to the tensor-decomposed structure $p_1(x)p_2(t)$.
-Hence, we consider this tensor-decomposed structure contains useful information for training, referred as an inductive bias.
-The QPINN retains the similar inductive bias as the Quantum-inspired PINN since the added entangling layer weakens it but does not eliminate it.
+In fact, the actual analytical solution of this HJB PDE is $v(t, x)=\exp (-k(T-t)) \frac{x^\gamma}{\gamma}$, which is also a product of two univariate functions and is similar to the tensor-decomposed structure $p_1(x)p_2(t)$.
+Hence, this tensor-decomposed structure contains useful information for training and is referred to as an inductive bias.
+The QPINN retains a similar inductive bias to the Quantum-inspired PINN since the added entangling layer weakens it but does not eliminate it.
+The analytical solution is used only to interpret this benchmark, since real-world PDE problems often have no analytic solution and our proposed frameworks can also be applied to more complex cases where analytical solutions are unavailable.

-We emphasize that real-world PDE problems often have no analytic solution, and here we only use it to demonstrate our models.
-Our proposed frameworks can also be applied to more complex cases where analytical solutions are unavailable.
+\bmhead{Quantum-inspired PINN} When the QPINN has parameter $\lambda=0$, the added entangling layer reduces to an identity matrix.
+The Quantum-inspired PINN is obtained by fixing $\lambda=0$ throughout training, so it uses the same tensor-decomposed model without the added entangling layer.
+In the present setting, the polynomial degree is $L=1$, the number of variables is $D=2$, and the tensor rank is $R=1$.
+Therefore, the hypothesis space contains product-form functions $p_1(x)p_2(t)$, where $p_1$ and $p_2$ are degree-$1$ univariate polynomials.
+This gives a rank-$1$ tensor-decomposed structure.
+A larger value of $L$ would enlarge the univariate polynomial factors and improve expressivity, but would also increase the required resource costs.

-\bmhead{PINNs} We compare our QPINN and Quantum-inspired PINN with their classical counterpart, the \textit{Counterpart PINN}, which shares the same hypothesis function as the Quantum-inspired PINN and thus has the same inductive bias advantage.
+\bmhead{Counterpart PINN} We compare our QPINN and Quantum-inspired PINN with their classical counterpart, the \textit{Counterpart PINN}, which shares a similar tensor-decomposed inductive bias with the Quantum-inspired PINN.
 The trainable parameters of the Counterpart PINN are the coefficients of two univariate polynomials $p_1$ and $p_2$ with degree $2$, giving a total of $6$ parameters.
-We also apply a commonly used fully connected PINN, the \textit{FC PINN}, which consists of $5$ hidden layers with $10$ neurons each and Tanh activations, and contains $481$ trainable parameters in total.